 Walking onto a jobsite Monday morning?
 Geofencing alerts you to any changes in regulations that occurred over the weekend.
 Cellphone technology uses your location to give you only the information you need to get the job done.

 There is no longer an adequate one-size-fits-all approach that works (if there ever was!).
 Your employees are coming to you with specific and varied training needs.

-One of the biggest emergent trends in training and development is a more individualized approach to training that allows employees more choices in how they approach their own learning.
+One of the biggest future of corporate training trends is a more individualized approach to training that allows employees more choices in how they approach their own learning.
 A good LMS that offers a menu of trainings for employees to choose from is a must for this approach.

 3. Adaptive content delivery

 Artificially intelligent content delivery that adapts to your employees’ corporate training needs is also emerging as a way to personalize and individualize training.